Suzuki Strings Program

 The Suzuki method creates a partnership among teacher, parent and child.
 The parent attends lessons and group classes with the child, learns to play the instrument and becomes the “home teacher.”
 Community Music School Suzuki students listen to the recorded repertoire, attend weekly private lessons, semi-monthly group classes and spend time reviewing and polishing skills along with new material.

-The Suzuki Ensemble is comprised of students who have advanced to the highest level of accomplishment in the Community Music School Suzuki String Program.
+The Suzuki Ensemble is comprised of students who have advanced to the highest level of accomplishment in the Community Music School's Suzuki String Program.
 The Suzuki Ensemble has performed in Missouri, Illinois, Ohio and Wisconsin, and in 2006 toured and performed in Europe.
-The ensemble has performed in elementary schools, retirement communities, on television, and at Powell Hall.
+The ensemble has performed in elementary schools, retirement communities, on television, at Powell Symphony Hall, the Fox Theatre with The Piano Guys, and with Time for Three.

 How to Get Started: